cyberbotics/webots/docs/guide/web-simulation.md

 The simulation servers should run on different machines while the session server may run on a machine where a simulation server is running.
 Both servers are Python scripts: `simulation_server.py` and `session_server.py` located in "[WEBOTS\_HOME/resources/web/server/](https://github.com/omichel/webots/tree/master/resources/web/server/)".

-Note that Webots have to be installed on all the machines where the simulation server is running.
+Note that Webots have to be installed on all the machines where a simulation server is running.

 %figure "Web simulation server network infrastructure"